IDMNYU/DM-1123-VFS-SP16-SEEGERS/projects/dm1123_vfs_self_assessments.md

 #### FINAL SELF ASSESSMENT

-Email your final self assessment as a pdf to jts329@nyu.edu.
+Email your final self assessment in the body of an email to jseegers@nyu.edu.

 **Of Self**